Can Dogs Sense Pregnancy? Understanding Your Dog's Behavior Changes

-Among many other things during your pregnancy, how your dog starts to respond to you can come as a complete surprise!
-How dogs react to human pregnancy can vary from dog to dog.
-Most dogs won’t change or have a surprising reaction, but it is possible that your dog’s behavior during pregnancy can change… for good or for bad.
+How dogs react to human pregnancy can vary from dog to dog, and can come as a complete surprise.
+All dogs can pick up on the changes and tell that something is changing, even if they don't understand that it is because of a baby.
+Many dogs won't change or have a surprising reaction, but it is possible that your dog's behavior during pregnancy can change significantly… for good or for bad.

 Kelley, dog trainer